Hot-bulb engine: Advantages

 Compared with steam, petrol (Otto-cycle), and compression-ignition (Diesel-cycle) engines, hot-bulb engines are simpler, and therefore have fewer potential problems.
 There is no electrical system as found on a petrol engine, and no external boiler and steam system as on a steam engine.

-Another big attraction with the hot-bulb engine was its ability to run on a wide range of fuels.
-Even poorly combustible fuels could be used, since a combination of vaporiser and compression ignition meant that such fuels could be made to burn.
-The usual fuel was fuel oil, similar to modern-day diesel fuel, but natural gas, kerosene, crude oil, vegetable oil or creosote could also be used.
-This made the hot-bulb engine very cheap to run, since it could be run on readily available fuels.
-Some operators even ran engines on used engine oil, thus providing almost free power.
-Recently, this multi-fuel ability has led to an interest in using hot-bulb engines in developing nations, where they can be run on locally produced biofuel.
+The hot-bulb engine can run on a wide range of fuels, which is due to how combustion is achieved.
+Unlike engines operating on the Otto or Diesel principle, hot-bulb engines rely on fuel vapourisation and hot-bulb ignition rather than compression ignition.
+This means that, even poorly combustible fuels can be used in the hot-bulb engine.

 Due to the lengthy pre-heating time, hot-bulb engines usually started easily, even in extremely cold conditions.
 This made them popular choices in cold regions, such as Canada and Scandinavia, where steam engines were not viable and early petrol and diesel engines could not be relied upon to operate.
 However, it also makes them unsuitable for short time running use, especially in an automobile.